Perfectionism is silly.

 Don’t make perfection your goals.

-A perfectionist sees lacks and faults.
+A perfectionist sees shortcomings and faults.

-“Nothing is ever good enough” means unhappiness, anger and frustration.
+“Nothing is ever good enough” means unhappiness, anger, and frustration.

 You Might Also Enjoy…